 - Board Certifications: Neurology

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 Clinical Trials Led by Thomas J. Kaley

 Clinical Trials Co-Investigated by Thomas J. Kaley

-- A Phase I Study of Hypofractionated Stereotactic Radiosurgery with Bevacizumab to Treat Recurrent Malignant Glioma
+- A Phase II Study of Abemaciclib for Patients with Recurrent Glioblastoma

 - A Phase III Study of Armodafinil versus Placebo to Reduce Cancer-Related Fatigue in Patients with High-Grade Glioma

 - A Phase III Study of Radiation Therapy with Temozolomide or Nivolumab Immunotherapy in Patients Newly Diagnosed with Glioblastoma